Top 10 Cambodian Street Food: A Culinary Adventure

 Kuy Teav: Noodle Soup

-Kuy Teav is a savory noodle soup with pork or beef broth, customizable with various proteins and fresh garnishes.
+Kuy Teav is a savory noodle soup with pork or beef broth, customizable with proteins and fresh garnishes.

 Recipe